wlittler/HTMLIntroductory/syllabus/02 What is CSS.md

 ***

+### From Code Academy

+There are two main reasons for separating your form/formatting (CSS) from your functional content/structure (HTML):

+- You can apply the same formatting to several HTML elements without rewriting code (e.g. style="color:red":) over and over
+- You can apply similar appearance and formatting to several HTML pages from a single CSS file (consistency)

 ### Syntax
 > There are 3 ways to add CSS to your page.
 Page Reference, External stylesheets and inline.
 For best practices, you should never use inline styles.